Lizn-zn/Lizn-zn.github.io/index.md

 ## About Me

-I am now a post-doc researcher at the Department of Computer Science and Technology of ETH Zürich, supervised by Zhendong Su.
-Before that, I get my Ph.D degree from Nanjing University, advised by Xiaoxing Ma and Jian Lü.
-Before that, I received my B.Sc. degree from the School of Mathematics at Southwest Jiaotong University and my M.Sc. degree from the Software Institute of Nanjing University.
+I am currently a postdoctoral researcher in the Department of Computer Science and Technology at ETH Zürich, under the supervision of Zhendong Su.
+I earned my Ph.D. from Nanjing University, where I was advised by Xiaoxing Ma and Jian Lü.
+Prior to my doctoral studies, I obtained my Bachelor of Science degree from the School of Mathematics at Southwest Jiaotong University and my Master of Science degree from the Software Institute of Nanjing University.

 Address: CNB H 105, Universitatstrasse 6, 8092 Zurich <br>
 Email: zenan.li@inf.ethz.ch